To my mom:

 Now that I’m a mom, I’ve learned that motherhood is a lot more about showing up than it is about anything else.

-There were times in my life when I expected perfection from you.
+Dear mom, there were times in my life when I expected perfection from you.
 I expected you to know what to say and to never get tired or upset.
-I expected you to be a goddess instead of a mother, and now I know; now I get it.
+I expected you to be a goddess instead of a mother, and now I know—now I get it.

 I dream back about my life and I can imagine how you must have felt (just like I do now).
-I can imagine it because I’ve walked ten miles in your shoes.
+I can imagine it because I’ve walked 10 miles in your shoes.

-I don’t judge a single decision that you made, or a single thing you said.
+I don’t judge a single decision you made or a single thing you said.
 I get it.
 I understand.

 I understand what you sacrificed.
-I understand now how you laid your life down for my brother and I. I understand how you put things on hold to give us all you could.
+I understand the sleepless nights.
+I understand now how you laid your life down for my brother and me.
+I understand how you put things on hold to give us all you could.
 I understand how you wrestled with every decision you made.